AnthonySuper/AnthonySuper.github.io/blog/_posts/2018-05-24-monads-but-backwards.markdown

 They're the context.
 The crap we don't want to have to deal with.
 So, we have some function which takes a value of type `a` and turns it into a value of type `b`.
-These don't neccisarily have to be different, of course, but they're allowed to be.
+These don't necessarily have to be different, of course, but they're allowed to be.
 We also have a value of type `f a`, or "An `a` wrapped up in some crap I don't want to deal with".
 `fmap` lets us "mush" those two things together: it takes care of the crap we don't want to deal with, applies our function, and re-wraps it nicely in crap we don't want to deal with so we can deal with it later.